umd-lhcb/misid-unfold/README.md

     1. Clone this project on `glacier`
     2. Run `nix develop` in the project root
     3. In the resulting shell, run `make build-rdx-true-to-tag-2016-glacier`

+2. Update $e$ efficiency w/ _original_ `pidcalib` samples:

+    Note that the _original_ samples lack UBDT branch, so we need to add them later

+    1. Clone this project on `lxplus`
+    2. In the project root, run `make build-rdx-true-to-tag-2016-lxplus`

+3. Update ghost and $e$ conditional efficiencies w/ local $J/\psi$ samples

 #### Remark on `cut` vs. `pid_cut` options in the YAML file